matthewesosa/Thesis-Serverless-Jamstack-WebApp-Infrastructure/README.md

 ### Serverless Computing (Function as a Service):
 Serverless computing is a method to execute code in a cloud environment without caring about the underlying infrastructure.
 You deploy your application while the cloud provider takes care of the execution in response to particular 'triggers' or 'events'.
 This eliminates the inconvenience of managing servers.

 •	No Server Management: With serverless computing, developers do not need to provision, scale, or manage servers.
 The cloud provider takes care of infrastructure management, including server provisioning, scaling, patching, and maintenance.

 •	Function Invocation-Based Pricing: Serverless platforms typically charge based on the number of invocations or executions of your functions.
-Each time your function is triggered by an event (such as an HTTP request, database change, or timer-based trigger), an invocation occurs, and you are billed for that invocation.You are billed based on the duration of each invocation
+Each time your function is triggered by an event (such as an HTTP request, database change, or timer-based trigger), an invocation occurs, and you are billed for that invocation.You are billed based on the duration of each invocation.

 ## Classical WebApp Infrastructure (Old School Approach)
 ![](images/templating.png)